confluentinc/ksql/docs-md/developer-guide/ksqldb-reference/select-push-query.md

 The WINDOW clause lets you control how to group input records *that have the same key* into so-called *windows* for operations like aggregations or joins.
-Windows are tracked per record key.
-KSQL supports the following WINDOW types.
+Windows are tracked per record key. ksqlDB supports the following WINDOW types.

 **TUMBLING**: Tumbling windows group input records into fixed-sized,